craigwardman/ChunkingRedisClient/README.md

 To install without the source, use the NuGet package: https://www.nuget.org/packages/ChunkingRedisClient/

-The purpose of this library is to create a re-usable library of code (NB. which I need to put into a NuGet package) for wrapping the StackExchange.RedisClient and solving the issues I usually need to solve.
+The purpose of this library is to create a re-usable library of code for wrapping the StackExchange.RedisClient and solving the issues I usually need to solve.

 Those being: